brian025/Idle-Champions/Readme.md

 I have included a batch file to help the transition of connecting most common addons (and mine) to the main script easier if not using the remote origin change.
 It is [here](https://github.com/antilectual/Idle-Champions/tree/main/mklink-default.txt).
 Just edit it to use the directories you personally use, rename it .bat, and run to link the addons into Script Hub.
 I recommend having the script and addons downloaded through Github desktop (or other git client) to make keeping them updated easier.

-***Note***: Settings that may need to be re-updated - BrivGemFarm, Theme Manager, and Addon Management (Re-enabling the addons).
+***Note***: Settings that may need to be re-updated after switch if they didn't stay - BrivGemFarm, Theme Manager, and Addon Management (Re-enabling the addons).
 Copying settings from previous versions should work fine also.
 Settings from addons should remain if properly using the junctions (mklink file).

  ##